sasaplus1/dotfiles/README.md

 ## How to use

-execute command below if macOS:
+execute command the below if macOS:

 ```
 $ xcode-select --install